-The process involves aiming a high volume of contaminated air by means of downdraft vent hoods into a vat filled with water so that the wetted particulates sink to the bottom of the vat and the deflected clean air is exhausted out and away from the water bath.
+The water bath overspray capture systems route contaminated air by means of downdraft vent hoods into a vat filled with water so that the wetted particulates sink to the bottom of the vat and the deflected clean air is exhausted out and away from the water bath.
 When the depth of the silt in the vat reaches one foot, the vat is cleaned, re-filled with water, and the process repeats.